 Hiring marketplaces can be a great source of high-quality candidates as you scale, but we recommend you use them only as a Plan B behind in-network hires in the early days.

 In practice, most early-stage companies don't find success with the marketplace model due to several downsides (cost, fit, less likely to close).
-If you do decide to use a hiring marketplace make sure that you have the money to do so, do heavy pre-qualification, and use Triplebyte because they have a great technical screen.
+If you decide to use a hiring marketplace, make sure you have the money to do so, do heavy pre-qualification, and use a platform like Triplebyte that also helps with the technical screening.

 Potential downsides of hiring marketplaces